Saru Taqi: Origins and early life

-Vizierate under Safi (1633-1642)
+Vizierate under Safi (1633–1642)

 Safi then appointed Saru Taqi as his new Grand Vizier.
 During the same year, Saru Taqi made a conspiracy against the powerful military officer Imam-Quli Khan, which resulted in the latter's death and his possessions being converted into the crown estate.
 In 1634, Saru Taqi appointed his brother Mohammad Saleh Beg as the governor of Mazandaran, thus reducing the power of the descendants of the Marashis, who were the elite of the province.

-In 1638, Saru Taqi, who aimed to having Ali Mardan Khan, the governor of Qandahar, dismissed, demanded a large sum of money from him.
-After having been under pressure by Saru Taqi for some time, Ali Mardan Khan defected to the Mughal Empire of India, and then fled into India.
+In 1638, Saru Taqi, who aimed to have Ali Mardan Khan, the governor of Qandahar, dismissed, demanded a large sum of money from him.
+After having been under pressure by Saru Taqi for some time, Ali Mardan Khan defected to the Mughal Empire of India.
 On 12 May 1642, Safi died.

-Vizierate under Abbas II and death (1642-1645)
+Vizierate under Abbas II and death (1642–1645)

 On 15 May 1642, at Kashan, Mohammad Mirza was crowned as the shah of Iran and chose "Abbas II" as his dynastic name.
 Since he was less than 10 years old when he became shah, the job of governing Iran was placed in the hands of his mother, Anna Khanum, and Saru Taqi, while Abbas concentrated on his education at Qazvin.
 Saru Taqi and Anna Khanum worked closely together, and under them Iran was in secure hands.
 The French traveller Jean Chardin said the following thing about them:

 The power of mothers of Persian kings looms large when they [shahs] are at a young age.
 Abbas II's mother had much influence, which was absolute.
 She [the queen mother] was in close contact with the prime minister and they would help each other.
 Saru Taqi was the agent and confidant of the queen mother; he would gather immense fortunes for her.
 She governed Persia at her will through her minister.

-In 1643, Saru Taqi accused the powerful military commander (sipah-salar) Rustam Khan of treason, and had him executed.
+In 1643, Saru Taqi accused the powerful military commander (sipah-salar) Rostam Khan of treason, and had him executed.
 During the same year, the daughter of Saru Taqi's court ally Jani Khan, was given in marriage to his nephew.
 One year later, Saru Taqi enlarged the Ali Qapu Palace.

-On 11 October 1645, Saru Taqi was betrayed and murdered in his own house by Jani Khan, mostly likely with the approval of Abbas II, who was trying to get independence from his mother and the slaves which supported her.
-When Anna Khanum heard about the murder of Saru Taqi, she became extremely angry, and sent one of her eunuchs to Jani Khan in order to find out the reason behind the murder.
+On 11 October 1645, Saru Taqi was betrayed and murdered in his own house by Jani Khan, most likely with the approval of Abbas II, who was trying to get independence from his mother and the slaves which supported her.
+When Anna Khanum heard of Saru Taqi's murder, she became extremely angry, and sent one of her eunuchs to Jani Khan in order to find out the reason behind the murder.
 Jani Khan then insulted both Anna Khanum and Saru Taqi, which four days later resulted in his death by an assassin sent by Anna Khanum.
 The successor of Saru Taqi was a Marashi descendant named Khalifeh Soltan, who had already served as Grand Vizier from 1623 to 1631.